-- Any nonresidential construction requiring a permit shall require approval by the Historic Landmark Commission prior to permitting. - For establishments with outdoor entertainment, the City's noise and lighting ordinances apply.
+- 1. Any nonresidential construction requiring a permit shall require approval by the Historic Landmark Commission prior to permitting. - 2.
+For establishments with outdoor entertainment, the City's noise and lighting ordinances apply. - 3.
+Dimensions b.
+Building Width

-3. Dimensions

 Dimensions for nonresidential properties shall be in accordance with the base zoning of the property, except: